 In the Key to Guidance Room, Riku finally reunites with Sora.

 Which raises a few questions of its own.
 Sora is in the pod still, floating among mists.
 Have the pods always been in B1?
-I thought Naminé said they had to get to the 13th floor to have their memories restored.
+I thought Naminé said the characters had to get to the 13th floor to have their memories restored.
 Were the pods moved?
-Or is this just a mental impression being sent by Naminé to save Riku the walk?
+Or is this just a mental illusion being sent by Naminé to save Riku the walk?

-Riku meets Naminé here in the white room, and poor Meaghan Martin is once again at the mercy of poor lip sync work, a poor voice director, and/or the poor influence of the original Japanese version, as she’s introducing all these staggered pauses into her delivery and will continue to do so in every single – I’m not kidding and I’m so sorry Meaghan, because I don’t feel this is your fault – every exposition scene she has as the character for the rest of the series (at the time of writing).
-Which is sad because she’s so good at natural delivery when the voice director releases their vice grip on her and lets her talk like a human being.
+Riku meets Naminé here in the white room, and poor Meaghan Martin is once again at the mercy of poor lip sync work, a poor voice director, and/or the poor influence of the original Japanese version, as she’s introducing all these staggered pauses into her delivery and will continue to do so in every single – I’m not kidding and I’m so sorry, because it’s not even the actor’s fault – every exposition scene she has as the character for the rest of the series (at the time of writing).
+Which is sad because she’s so good at natural delivery when the voice director releases their vice grip and lets her talk like a human being.

 Riku recognizes Naminé from the scene with Kairi right away, though he doesn’t make a big deal about it at first.
 Naminé shows him Sora, and Riku asks what she did with him.
 “Nothing,” she says at once.
 Except erased his memory!
 “He has to [sleep], to get his memory back.”
 Which I erased!
 Muhahahaha!